Stefano Onorato Ferretti

 Stefano Onorato Ferretti (1640 – 19 August 1720) was the 138th Doge of the Republic of Genoa and king of Corsica.

 Biography

 Closer to a "conservationist" republican policy, as opposed to a vision of a more modern Genoese state and open to future scenarios, Stefano Onorato Ferretti won a significant majority of votes in the customs elections of 22 August 1705; as doge he was also invested with the related biennial office of king of Corsica.
 The mandate, the ninety-third in biennial succession and the one hundred and thirty-eighth in republican history, ended on 22 August 1707.
-Among the important events during his dogate was the passage and reception in Genoa of Duke Victor Amadeus II of Savoy.
+Among the important events during his term as doge was the passage and reception in Genoa of Duke Victor Amadeus II of Savoy.